arpan-bisolution21/XL_WORKFORCE_ANALYTICS_REPORT/README.md

 ## Business Objective

-To analyze workforce demographics, hiring patterns, compensation structure, and payroll distribution within an organization using advanced Excel analytics tools.
+To analyze Workforce Demographics, Hiring Patterns, Compensation Structure, and Payroll Distributions within an organization using Advanced Excel Analytics Tools.

-The goal of this project is to enable:
+The Goal of this Project is to enable:

-- Workforce planning insights for HR teams
+- Workforce Planning Insights for HR Teams
-- Compensation and payroll analysis for management
+- Compensation and Payroll Analysis for Management
-- Experience and hiring trend evaluation for strategic workforce decisions
+- Experience and Hiring Trend Evaluation for Strategic Workforce Decisions

 ---

 ## Project Brief

-This Excel-based Workforce Analytics Report explores organizational workforce patterns and compensation structures using analytical dashboards built with Power Pivot and Pivot Charts.
+This Excel-Based Workforce Analytics Report explores Organizational Workforce Patterns and Compensation Structures using Analytical Dashboards built with Power Pivot and Pivot Charts.

 The report provides insights into:

-- Workforce demographics and regional distribution
+- Workforce Demographics and Regional Distributions
-- Hiring patterns and employee experience levels
+- Hiring Patterns and Employee Experience Levels
-- Compensation structure and salary progression
+- Compensation Structure and Salary Progression
-- Payroll extremes and salary outliers
+- Payroll Extremes and Salary Outliers

-The dashboard is structured into four analytical segments:
+The Report is structured into Four Analytical Segments:

 1. **Workforce Overview**
 2. **Hiring & Experience Overview**